 Well, it is obviously a sobering concern at the highest level for any Californian who worked painstakingly to attain professional credentials that suddenly become threatened because of loan repayment challenges.

-We stress on our website at the established license-defense Century Law Group (with offices spanning California) the dire consequences that can attach for a licensed professional in the state who faces regulatory-authored disciplinary action.
+We stress on our website at the established license-defense Century Law Group, LLP (with offices spanning California) the dire consequences that can attach for a licensed professional in the state who faces regulatory-authored disciplinary action.
 We note that an adverse agency outcome can affect “not only your immediate circumstances, but also career opportunities going forward.”

 Such an outcome can be scarcely more imagined than in a case where a license to practice law, medicine or another profession is yanked because of delinquent student loans.